MarioLegenda/blue-dot/README.md

     echo $user[0]['name'];

-*$user* variable will contain a zero indexed array of a user with id 6.
+*$user* variable will contain an Entity object of a user with id 6.
+When using *Entity::findBy()*, a new *Entity* object is returned that has a zero indexed array internally.
+Because of that, this won't work...

+    echo $user->get('name');

+    // but this will work

+    echo $user[0]['name'];

+Don't forget that when using *Entity::findBy()*.

 If you now there is only one user returned from the result, you can use *Entity::normalizeIfOneExists()* method to return an associative array with the user.

     $user = $blueDot
                 ->execute('simple.select.get_all_users')